 Most conventional candles are filled with synthetic fragrances, toxin-filled waxes, and even the wicks contain chemicals.
 Yes, they smell nice, but not without a price.

-Lighting these chemical-filled candles can reduce the air quality in your home and cause damage to your respiratory system.
-Making your own candles, on the other hand, do just the opposite!
+Lighting these chemical-filled candles can reduce the air quality in your home while making your own candles, on the other hand, do just the opposite!

 HONEY VANILLA CANDLE